Snigelson/pytimex/PROTOCOL.md

 | 1      | Record length                      |
 | 2      | Priority (0 or 1-5)                |
 | 3->len | Packed string                      |

+Original software only sends priority 0 to 5.
+The number actually represents a timexscii character, so any priority up to 63 can be used.
+For 0, no priority is shown on the watch.
+If you want to show "PRI - 0" on the watch, you can set the priority to 64.

 #### Phone number record